 The reasons for these rules have to do with how ROHD is able to determine which logic and Modules exist within a given Module and how ROHD builds connectivity.
 If these rules are not followed, generated outputs (including waveforms and SystemVerilog) may be unpredictable.

 You should strive to build logic within the constructor of your Module (directly or via method calls within the constructor).
 This way any code can utilize your Module immediately after creating it.
-Be careful to consume the registered inputs and drive the registered outputs of your module, and not the “raw” parameters.
+Be careful to consume the registered inputs and drive the registered outputs of your module, and not the “raw” external arguments passed to the constructor.

 It is legal to put logic within an override of the build function, but that forces users of your module to always call build before it will be functionally usable for simple simulation.
 If you put logic in build(), ensure you put the call to super.build() at the end of the method.

 Note that the build() method returns a Future<void>, not just void.
-This is because the build() method is permitted to consume real wallclock time in some cases, for example for setting up cosimulation with another simulator.
-If you expect your build to consume wallclock time, make sure the Simulator is aware it needs to wait before proceeding.
+This is because the build() method is permitted to consume real wall clock time in some cases, for example for setting up cosimulation with another simulator.
+Make sure the build completes before the simulation begins.

 It is not necessary to put all logic directly within a class that extends Module.
 You can put synthesizable logic in other functions and classes, as long as the logic eventually connects to an input or output of a module if you hope to convert it to SystemVerilog.
-Except where there is a desire for the waveforms and SystemVerilog generated to have module hierarchy, it is not necessary to use submodules within modules instead of plain classes or functions.
+Except where there is a desire for the debug hierarchy, waveforms, SystemVerilog generated, etc. to have equivalent module hierarchy, it is not necessary to use submodules within modules instead of plain classes or functions.

 Modules have the below basic structure: